Azure-Samples/IoTDemos/WorkplaceHealthAndSafetyDemo/README.md

 # Workplace Health and Safety Demo

+##Troubleshooting
+Troubleshooting information at the end of this section.

 ## Azure Resource Deployment

 For a quicker setup, you can use an ARM file to deploy all the required resources in the solution.